How do I reserve a baby I see that I want on your page?

 The most current research, as well as current breeder experience (including ours), is that kittens who will be living their lives exclusively indoors without exposure to unvaccinated feral cats are typically healthier than many vaccinated kittens and that vaccines for indoor cats are simply unnecessary.
 Vaccines can cause cancers, seizures, thymus dysfunction, immune stress, and many other harmful effects.
 However, we do vaccinate for the MOST common communicable cat diseases, including feline distemper and calicivirus.
 The only other vaccine we recommend for your Bengal is the rabies vaccination (as it is the law in most areas).
-Please visit the highly informative link below for more information on how vaccination is NOT beneficial for your cat (created by Terra Sinclair of Pocket Leopards bengals):
+Please visit the highly informative link below for more info on how vaccination is NOT beneficial for your cat (created by Terra Sinclair of Pocket Leopards bengals):

 Puppies, on the other hand, do not seem to experience the side effects correlated with vaccines and are much more likely to spend lots of time outside.
 Distemper and ESPECIALLY parvovirus is a serious concern.
 Parvovirus in particular is hardy - unlike cat viruses, parvovirus can be tracked in on your shoes!
 So as soon as puppies are weaned, around 7 weeks of age, we give the first combo shot (DHPPv) to ensure protection.
 For puppies, the BENEFITS outweigh the RISKS.

 Why are your Bengal kittens so expensive?
 I see many kittens listed elsewhere for cheaper.